frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

 # Introductory Guide

 Let's say we have a few raw data files.
-It's been just collected by the data reasearches and the quality of data is not yet perfect.
+It's been just collected by the data researchers, and the quality of data is not yet perfect.
 To tell you more, they haven't even removed the comments from the first row!

 ```bash
 $ cat data/countries.csv